-Beautiful photographs assist in mushroom identification.
-A compact size for carrying around.
-Information is concise but sufficiently complete.
-Comprehensive for its size with over 700 mushrooms.
+Beautiful photographs assist in mushroom identification and a compact size makes this guide easy to carry around.
+Information is concise but sufficiently complete and comprehensive for its size with over 700 mushrooms.

 Photos and descriptions are in separate sections, so could be better organized.

 Helpful, detailed descriptions of more than 100 edible species.
-Attractive photographs are useful for identification.
-Well organized with important information on each mushroom alongside its photograph.
+This field guide offers attractive photographs and useful information for identification.
+Well organized with information for each mushroom alongside its photograph.

 Some feel the included recipes are distracting.
 Limited to the most popular edible mushrooms.

-Good coverage of over 600 species in the United States and Canada.
-Quality photos and descriptions give useful information in identifying the safety of mushrooms.
+Good coverage of over 600 species in the United States and Canada, with quality photos and descriptions that give useful information in identifying the safety of mushrooms.
 Also suitable for those interested in more scientific information.

 Too bulky for carrying with you when foraging for mushrooms.